bitbar/test-samples/samples/testing-frameworks/appium/server-side/python/README.md

 and iOS environments.
 To read more about server and client Appium runs in BitBar Cloud, check our online documentation from `https://support.smartbear.com/bitbar/docs/testing-with-bitbar/automated-testing/appium/index.html`.

+## Apps

+You will find the necessary applications in:
+Android: `test-samples/apps/android/testdroid-sample-app.apk`
+iOS: `test-samples/apps/ios/bitbar-ios-sample.ipa`

 ## Folder Content

 This folder contains the following files: